rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 Each subscription will need to establish a subscription to the specified receiver.
 Multiple subscriptions may share one or more transport sessions to the same receiver.

-A receiver in YANG Push Lite can be in one of the following states:
+A receiver in YANG Push v2 can be in one of the following states:

 - **Configured**: The receiver has been configured on the publisher, but the receiver is not referenced by any valid subscriptions and hence there is no attempt to establish a connection to the receiver.